-Marriage is a commitment to learn how to love—it’s a lifelong pursuit, even in the best of marriages!
+Marriage is a commitment to learn how to love—it’s a lifelong pursuit, even in the best of marriages.
 The marriage covenant is what binds us together during those times when we don’t feel loving—it’s the glue that keeps us together until we come to ourselves and try loving each other again—else what is the promise for??

 It’s the bond that holds the family unit together during the rough patches when only one of the partners feels like doing his/her part.
 This is what marriage is—a contract that society is leaving behind.

-To think it needs to be there from the beginning and forever after, let me tell you: that’s truly a fairy tale.
+To think it needs to be there from the beginning and forever after, let me tell you: that’s a fairy tale.
 This doesn’t mean you can’t feel more and more deeply in love as you go.
 You should!
 But you create that fairy tale love by paying a price: by working through challenges, sacrificing for one another, and sharing your life together.

-Here’s where too many people get it wrong:
+Here’s where sometimes it goes wrong: